-For the third year in a row, Interlochen College of Creative Arts and Interlochen Public Radio are hosting a weeklong Transom Traveling Workshop on audio storytelling.
-Ten beginning-level students will get five days of intensive training on the beautiful campus of the Interlochen Center for the Arts in northwest Lower Michigan.
+For the sixth year in a row, Interlochen College of Creative Arts and Interlochen Public Radio are hosting a week-long Transom Traveling Workshop on audio storytelling.
+Ten beginning-level students will get six days of intensive training on the beautiful campus of the Interlochen Center for the Arts in northwest Lower Michigan.

 Class and Cost

-Workshop participants will gather Sunday evening and for the rest of the week be immersed in field recording, interviewing, digital editing, script writing, and narration.
+Workshop participants will gather Thursday afternoon starting at 2:00 and for the rest of the week be immersed in field recording, interviewing, digital editing, script writing, and narration.
 By the end of the week, each participant will have produced a short profile of a creative person living in the area surrounding Interlochen.
-We finish with a Friday night listening party.
+We finish on Wednesday afternoon.
 Some pieces may air on Interlochen Public Radio.

 To apply, please submit your paid application fee.
 Your confirmation email will contain instructions for submitting additional supporting application materials.

-Review of applicants is underway and the deadline for pre-screening is March 15th.
-All applicants will be notified in early April regarding their admissions status and those invited into the program will receive a direct link to complete their workshop registration online.
+Deadline for pre-screening is March 15th.
+All applicants will be notified in early April regarding their admissions status; those invited into the program will receive a direct link to complete their workshop registration online.

-Cost for the one-week workshop is $795 (which does not include housing).
+Cost for the one-week workshop is $1,195 (which does not include housing, meals, or ground transportation, however, organized shared housing is available).
 There is a $15 application fee.

-- Training by Rob Rosenthal, lead instructor for the Transom Story Workshop with teaching assistance from Peter Payette, news director of Interlochen Public Radio
+- Training by Rob Rosenthal, lead instructor for the Transom Story Workshop with teaching assistance from Morgan Springer, reporter at Interlochen Public Radio

 - A copy of Hindenburg Journalist editing software